muppet9010/Factorio-Biter-Revive/README.md

 - settings = a table (dictionary) of setting name (string) and value (double).
 The setting names supported are:
   - evoMin = the evolution minimum required for reviving to start % as a number (double), i.e. 50 = 50% - equivalent to the mod setting "Evolution % minimum for reviving".
   - evoMax = the evolution maximum when the revive chance doesn't increase any more % as a number (double), i.e. 80 = 80% - equivalent to the mod setting "Evolution % for maximum reviving chance".
-  - chanceBase = the revive chance % when at minimum evolution as a number (double), i.e. 5 = 5% - Equivalent of mod setting "Chance of revival starting %".
+  - chanceBase = the revival chance % when at minimum evolution as a number (double), i.e. 5 = 5% - Equivalent of mod setting "Chance of revival starting %".
   - chancePerEvo = the revive chance % increase per evolution % up to the max evolution limit as a number (double), i.e. 2 = 2% - equivalent to the mod setting "Chance of revive % per evolution %".
   - chanceFormula = the revival chance formula as a text string - Equivalent of mod setting "Chance of revive formula".
-Note: this setting doesn't follow the standard command evalatuation logic as listed in the exception note in the logic section.
+Note: this setting is an exception to the standard command evaluation logic.
   - delayMin = the revive delay minimum in seconds as a number (integer), i.e. 0 = 0 seconds - equivalent to the mod setting "Revive delay minimum seconds".
   - delayMax = the revive delay maximum in seconds as a number (integer), i.e. 5 = 5 seconds - equivalent to the mod setting "Revive delay maximum seconds".
-  - delayText = the text to be shown above biters that are waiting their delay to revive, as a comma seperated string list (string) - equivalent to the mod setting "Delayed revive text".
-Note: this setting doesn't follow the standard command evalatuation logic as listed in the exception note in the logic section.
+  - delayText = the text to be shown above biters that are waiting their delay to revive, as a comma separated string list (string) - equivalent to the mod setting "Delayed revive text".
+Note: this setting is an exception to the standard command evaluation logic.
-  - maxRevives = the maxiumum number of times a single unit can be revived (integer), with 0 being unlimited (nearly) - equivalent to the mod setting "Maximum revives per unit".
+  - maxRevives = the maximum number of times a single unit can be revived (integer), with 0 being unlimited (nearly) - equivalent to the mod setting "Maximum revives per unit".
 - priority = the priority for this command as a text string.
 Supported values "enforced", "base", "add".

 #### Example Commands

-These are provided as JSON strings and can be copy pasted straight in to Factorio console.
-If sendign via RCON ensure you consider approperiate escaping of the quotes for your RCON integration tool.
+These are provided as JSON strings and can be copy pasted straight into the Factorio console.
+If sending via RCON ensure you consider appropriate escaping of the quotes for your RCON integration tool.

 1. Make biters revive in all cases for 1 minute and have zombie delay text, assuming there is no revive formula setting present in the mods usage:
    > `/biter_revive_add_modifier {"duration":60, "settings":{ "evoMin":0, "evoMax":100, "chanceBase":100, "chancePerEvo":0, "delayText":"uuggghh, raaaugh, blaaagh"}, "priority":"enforced"}`